hashimsayed0/hashimsayed0.github.io/index.md

 ## About Me

-I am a machine learning (ML) enthusiast passionate about saving and improving people’s lives with AI.
-I currently research on building machine learning methods, such as self-supervised learning (SSL) methods, to solve problems in cancer.
+I am a machine learning (ML) enthusiast passionate about saving and improving people’s lives.
+I conduct research on building machine learning methods, such as self-supervised learning (SSL) methods, to solve problems in cancer.

 ## Education